The Role of the Designated Worker

 Each May or June, workers have the opportunity to apply for the designated worker role for the following school year.
 PETL members are encouraged to apply.
 The worker members of the Multi-Workplace Joint Health & Safety Committee (MJHSC) select designated workers and alternates from among the applications received.
 Principals, supervisors, the Board’s Health & Safety Department, and management members of the MJHSC do not have influence in the selections.

 The selection is for one school year.
 Designates interested in continuing in their role for the next school year must re-apply and be selected again.

 The Board provides training, in the form of Part 1 Basic Certification training, to all designated workers, alternates, and supervisors.
 It is mandatory for designated workers and alternates to attend this training.
 Training includes topics such as the role of the MJHSC, its Terms of Reference, hazard identification, conducting workplace inspections, use of the online inspection database, investigating concerns and accidents, and conducting work refusal investigations.
 The Board also provides a training guide.
 Designated workers can arrange for a Safety Officer from the Board to accompany them through their first inspection.
 Additionally, designated workers may seek advice at any time from the worker members of the MJHSC or from the Health & Safety Department.

 Questions?
 Contact the PETL Occupational Health & Safety Teacher Advisor

-If you have any questions about the selection and role of designate workers, please contact the PETL Occupational Health & Safety Teacher Advisor, Lisa Marie Gonsalves, at email@example.com or 905-564-7233.
+If you have any questions about the selection and role of designate workers, please contact the PETL Occupational Health & Safety Teacher Advisor, Chris Hoffman, at firstname.lastname@example.org or 905-564-7233.